tsawyer/dvm-project-notes/dvmv24-fw-flash.md

 ### If you download the new firmware
 If you downloaded new firmware from `https://github.com/DVMProject/dvmv24/releases/tag/v2.1`.

-Put the new firmware in `/usr/src/dvmv24/fw/build` then `cd /usr/src/dvmv24/fw/` and proceed to Flash
+Put the new firmware in the build directory `/usr/src/dvmv24/fw/build`.

 ### Flash
-With your programmer connected do `make flash`
+With your programmer connected and the .bin file in the build directory above

+`cd /usr/src/dvmv24/fw/` and then do `make flash`

 You should see: